thunkable/Android-AdvancedWebView-1/README.md

 # AdvancedWebView

-Enhanced WebView component for Android that works as intended out of the box
+Enhanced WebView component for Android that works as intended out of the box.
+Thunkable edit to fix bug in chrome webview version 63 that should be fixed in 64

 ## Requirements